MicrosoftDocs/power-automate-docs/articles/modern-approvals-sequential.md

 >[AZURE.NOTE]This condition checks the response from the **Start an approval** action.

 ## Add an email action for pre-approvals

-Follow these steps to send an email when vacation requests are pre-approved:

 [!INCLUDE [INCLUDEDCONTENT](../includes/add-action-to-send-email-when-vacation-approved.md)]